eProsima/vulcanexus/docs/rst/use_cases/large_data/large_data.rst

 3. **RPLIDAR A2**

-    Launch the RPLIDAR A2, specifying the baudrate and port:
+    Launch the RPLIDAR A2, specifying the baud rate and port:

     .. code-block:: bash